eepgwde/appium-boilerplate/README.md

 Useful techniques.
 ConsentPage.waitForConsent() uses a wait for displayed in a try-except.
 It then collects the clickables and clicks the last but one.

-## To Do

-Scrolling.
+Scrolling. browser.scroll0(upward: boolean = true, band: number =
+40).
+This moves the screen upward, so appears to scroll down.
+Band is 40% of the screen about the middle.

+XSLT.
 Clicking - find where clickable is true.
 Descend and log the TextView[@text].
-Map the text to indices.
+Map the text to indices. clicks.xslt.

+## To Do

+Back is not active for Menu, but centre screen away from menu does the same.
+This should be a perform actions called clickAway() outside of the frame.

 # appium-boilerplate